Living Learning Opportunities for Incoming Students

 Located in Allegheny Hall, the Scholars LLC provides a living environment for students who which to focus on their scholarly pursuits as a priority.
 If you are interested in the Scholars LLC, please contact Dr. Julie Lyon, Assistant Professor, Business Administration and Economics.

 Located in Augusta Hall, the Social Justice LLC is for students who wish to explore their own values in the context of individual responsibility to local, regional and global communities.
 Consistent with the mission of the College, the Social Justice LLC seeks to provide students with a "hands on" experience that will prepare them to become leaders who will educate the public on global community needs and proactive ways in seeking social justice.
-If you are interested in the Social Justice LLC, please contact Mr. Jessie Griffin, Director of Community Service.
+If you are interested in the Social Justice LLC, please contact Mr. Jesse Griffin, Director of Community Service.